openidauthority/MyPortfolio/README.md

 http://aclweb.org/anthology/P13-1133

 If you happen to be interested in Natural Language Processing, you'll find this paper that I coauthored an interesting read.
-It describing how I automatically built dozens of new wordnets from traditional word translation pairs extracted form Wictionary.
+It describing how I automatically built dozens of new wordnets from traditional word translation pairs extracted form Wiktionary.

 ### Your Project Here